 As a founder, post-money SAFEs put you at greater risk of having your ownership percentage diluted in the future, when you raise your first priced round.

-Investors typically favor the post-money SAFE
+Why investors typically favor the post-money SAFE